feenix100/Draw_Floor_Plan_2d/README.md

 ## Overview

-This web app allows users to draw a 2D floor plan by entering the dimensions of rooms, closets, and doors.
-The app automatically adjusts the drawing based on the input values and ensures that the dimensions fit within 75% of the window size.
+This web app allows users to draw a 2D floor plan of a house or building.
+Click and drag the mouse to draw a square.
 It provides a simple and interactive way to visualize floor plans directly in the browser.

 ## Features